FlavScents AInsights Entry for White Cognac Oil (CAS: 8016-21-5)

 4. Use in Flavors

-In flavor applications, white cognac oil is used to impart a rich, fruity, and slightly woody character to various products, including alcoholic beverages, confectionery, and baked goods.
-It functions as both an impact note and a background enhancer.
-Typical use levels in finished products range from 5 to 50 ppm, with variations depending on the desired intensity and product type.
-Stability considerations include moderate resistance to heat and pH variations, though it may be susceptible to oxidation.
+White cognac oil is used in a variety of flavor categories, including alcoholic beverages, confectionery, and bakery products.
+It functions as a flavor enhancer, providing a rich and complex background note.
+Typical use levels in finished food or beverage products range from 5 to 50 ppm, with industry-typical levels around 20 ppm.
+Stability considerations include moderate resistance to heat and pH variations, but it may be susceptible to oxidation, requiring careful formulation to maintain its sensory qualities.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature